node-red/node-red-dashboard/Charts.md

         "labels": [ "Jan" ]
     }]

-for bars of the same colour
+for bars of the same colour, set the flag `Use first colour for all bars` in the node configuration, and set labels for each column

     [{
         "series": [ "X" ],